May 10, 2016

 Remember, Australia has also revealed plans to tax digital services.
 These rules are due to come into effect on July 1, 2017.
 The Australian Treasury has estimated that AU$3.2billion can be raised over a decade from the introduction of such digital tax rules.

 Not all of the jurisdictions that have introduced such digital taxation rules have included a threshold.
-The New Zealand Inland Revenue also outlined the registration process for foreign digital service merchants (‘offshore suppliers’) with sales in excess of the NZ$60,000 threshold:
+The New Zealand Inland Revenue also outlined the registration process for foreign digital service businesses (‘offshore suppliers’) with sales in excess of the NZ$60,000 threshold:

 “Offshore suppliers will be required to register and return GST if their supplies to New Zealand residents exceed NZD $60,000 in a 12-month period, which is the existing domestic registration threshold.
 Supplies of remote services and intangibles to New Zealand GST-registered businesses will only count towards this threshold if the offshore supplier and the registered business have agreed that the supply is zero-rated.”

 Returns will have to be made on a quarterly basis when the new digital GST is up-and-running.
-However, there is a transitional period of six months between October 1, 2016, and March 31, 2017 (end of Q2 2017) to smooth the registration process for foreign digital service merchants.
+However, there is a transitional period of six months between October 1, 2016, and March 31, 2017 (end of Q2 2017) to smooth the registration process for foreign digital service businesses.

 As regards identifying the consumer, the Bill provided this information: “An offshore supplier must treat a customer as a New Zealand resident on the basis of 2 non-conflicting pieces of evidence, such as the customer’s billing address and the origin of their payment.”